vijaygeo87-hue/avivo-vijay-lead-task/README.md

 ## About

-PROJECT - Is a way to help build a new project in React using a folder structure and pre-assembled and customized components.
+PROJECT - Is a way to help build a new CRUD application in React using React Redux, Hooks, Axios, Chakra UI to assess development skills as part of the first rounds.

 ---

 ## Features

-- [x] Users will be able to access via token
-- [x] Packages can be registered on the web platform by sending:
-- [x] title
-- [x] description
+- [x] Display User List: Show fields such as name, company name, role and country.
+- [x] Refresh Button: Add a button to refresh the user list by fetching it again.
+- [x] Search Box: Allow filtering users by name, company name, role or country.
+- [x] Add User: Include a "+" button to add a static user record to a local array (does not interact with the API).
+- [x] Delete User: Provide a "Delete" button to remove users from the displayed list (local state only).

 ---

-## How it works

-The project is divided into two parts:

-1. Backend (another repo)
-2. Frontend (this repo)

-But this repository is referring only to the Frontend part.
-Frontend need the Backend to be running to work.

 ### Pre-requisites